Coffee-Powered-Scientist/NutsFor_OR2/README.md

-This is the first master repository.
+This is the master repository.

 Here is the list of folders with concise description of function: